cbwswsolns/quickinfo_vue_spa_frontend/README.md

 This project involves usage of Vue.js 2.0, Vue Router and VueX for state management

-Jest has been used for certain testing ref. https://jestjs.io/
+Jest has been used for certain testing

 A Vue package that wraps the CASL front end abilities/permissions has been used ref. https://www.npmjs.com/package/@casl/vue